alibaba/bifrostui/packages/bui-core/src/CollapsePanel/index.en-US.md

 export default () => {
   const text = `
-    A dog is a domesticated animal.
-    It is known for its loyalty,
+    Dogs are domesticated animals.
-    and it is a welcome guest in many families around the world.
+    They are known for their loyalty and fidelity, and they are popular guests in many households around the world.
   `;

   return (